codeaudit/marmot/README.md

 export CLOUD_VISION_MARMOT_CHECKS="rodent,groundhog,marmot,squirrel"
 export TOADSERVER_HOST=$(eris services inspect toadserver_srv NetworkSettings.IPAddress)
 ```
-where `browser_key` is got from Google, the second env var is a list of words to check the image description against,
+where `browser_key` is got from Google, and the second env var is a list of words to check the image description against.

 The last one should be set after `run.sh` (see below) and is used to link to the toadserver running as a service to the marmot checker.
 This is normally abstracted away via servicification with the `eris` tool for which an example is forthcoming.